What if instead of an obstacle, sex was a pathway toward a spiritual life?

 I’ve come across so many couples who feel as though something is missing in their sex lives making it seem boring and aimless.
 We need to bring back our spiritual lives into our sexual lives and enjoy a loving communion with not only our partners, but with existence itself.

 Sex that remains purely sex becomes a distraction and ultimately stagnates your spiritual growth.
-But when sex becomes an opportunity to return to the Source and becomes a doorway of transformation to higher states of awareness – it gains a whole new purpose.
+But when sex becomes an opportunity to return to theย Source and becomes a doorway of transformation to higher states of awareness โ itย gains a wholeย new purpose.

 In future articles I plan to explore the exhilarating but taboo world of ancient sexual practices.
 In the meantime, I’d love to hear your experiences with sex.
 How has lovemaking helped you on your spiritual path, and do you have any tips?
 Please share below.

-2. Shadow & Light Membership: Seeking ongoing support for your spiritual journey?
+2. Shadow & Light Membership: Do you crave consistent support on your spiritual quest?
 Receive weekly intuitive guidance and learn to embrace your whole self, including your shadow side.
-Deepen your self-love and receive personal support from us.
+Cultivate deeper self-love with our affordable, personalized support.

-3. Spiritual Awakening Bundle: Ready to soul search and dive deep?
-Access our complete "essentials" collection of beloved journals and eBooks.
-Includes five enlightening eBooks and seven guided journals, plus two special bonuses to further illuminate your path.
+3. Spiritual Awakening Bundle: Ready to embark on a profound soul-searching adventure?
+Dive into our collection of essential transformative resources!
+Explore five illuminating eBooks and seven in-depth journals, plus unlock two special bonuses to empower your spiritual growth.

 I love this article Sol… It’s such a shame how many people around me can’t view things with the same eyes.Often times, I am misunderstood for being different, living in a place where mystical experiences is considered acts of the devil is not easy.
 Nonetheless, I’m sharing this with all my <3